Interpreting Deep Neural Networks with the Package innsight: Functionality and usage

 \section{Functionality and usage}

 The \proglang{R} package \pkg{innsight} combines all the methods discussed in the previous section in a user-friendly structure and a unified step-based workflow from the trained model to the visualization of the relevances of a feature attribution method.
-For efficient high-dimensional array calculations, the package uses the \proglang{R} package \pkg{torch} \citep{torch_R}, which builds on \pkg{LibTorch} (the \proglang{C++} variant of \pkg{PyTorch} \citep{pytorch}), and consequently runs without a \proglang{Python} dependency (see Fig.~\ref{fig:innsight}).
-The following three steps yield the requested results regardless of the class of the passed model or the chosen feature attribution method: \begin{itemize} \item[-] Step 1: Convert the model \item[-] Step 2: Apply selected method \item[-] Step 3: Get or visualize results. \end{itemize} Apart from the utilized packages for the internal workflows, calculations, and visualizations discussed in the following sections, the packages \pkg{checkmate} \citep{checkmate_R} and \pkg{cli} \citep{cli_R} are generally used for all argument verifications, internal checks, and terminal outputs of messages, warnings, and errors.
+For efficient high-dimensional array calculations, the package utilizes the \proglang{R} package \pkg{torch} \citep{torch_R}, which builds on \pkg{LibTorch} (the \proglang{C++} variant of \pkg{PyTorch} \citep{pytorch}), and consequently runs without a \proglang{Python} dependency (see Fig.~\ref{fig:innsight}).
+The following three steps yield the requested results, regardless of the class of the passed model or the chosen feature attribution method: \begin{itemize} \item[-] Step 1: Convert the model \item[-] Step 2: Apply selected method \item[-] Step 3: Get or visualize results. \end{itemize} Internally, a class structure is being built using \code{R6} classes based on the equally named package \pkg{R6} \citep{r6_R}.
+This type of object-oriented programming class is used because \pkg{torch} also relies on it, and it simplifies inheritance and argument passing compared to conventional \code{S3} and \code{S4} classes.
+Apart from the utilized packages for the internal workflows, calculations, and visualizations discussed in the following sections, the packages \pkg{checkmate} \citep{checkmate_R} and \pkg{cli} \citep{cli_R} are generally used for all argument verifications, internal checks, and terminal outputs of messages, warnings, and errors.

+For illustration and better comprehension, the three steps will be exemplified from a user's perspective using the \textit{bike sharing dataset} \citep{bike_sharing}.
+The internal mechanisms and more detailed descriptions are provided in the subsequent sections.
+This regression dataset contains information about the number of bicycles rented on a given day, along with various features such as weather conditions, holidays, and temperature.
+When using the \pkg{innsight} package, object-oriented \code{R6} objects are internally created at each step, but their initialization is simplified through function calls providing a conventional \proglang{R} usage without prior knowledge about \code{R6} classes.
+This facilitates easy application for \proglang{R} users of the package.

+In the following code snippet, the dataset is loaded and restricted to a few variables.
+The outcome in this regression dataset is \code{"cnt"}, indicating the total number of bicycles rented on the given day.
+The model is trained on this dataset using the \pkg{neuralnet} package \citep{neuralnet_2010} containing one hidden layer with $64$ neurons.
+In addition, the outcome variable \code{"cnt"} is scaled to bikes per $10\,000$. \begin{CodeInput} R> library("neuralnet") R> set.seed(42) R> bike <- read.csv("additional_files/bike_sharing/day.csv") R> bike <- bike[, c("cnt", "holiday", "workingday", + "temp", "hum", "windspeed")] R> bike$cnt <- bike$cnt / 10000 R> bike <- as.matrix(bike) R> model <- neuralnet(cnt~., data = bike, hidden = c(64), + linear.output = TRUE) \end{CodeInput}